oceantracker/oceantracker/docs/index.rst

 * Implemented in Python
 * Driven by parameters in JSON or YAML file, or in code from a Python dictionary
+* "helper class" to assist new user build parameters
 * Tools to read output, plus plot animations
-* Highly customizable at parameter level
+* Computational pipeline built from user parameters level
 * Extendable to create novel particle behaviours, eg. vertical migration of plankton
 * Can run particle tracking cases in parallel to further improve computational speed